rt-2/CZUL-ATIS-Maker/README.md

 # CZUL-ATIS-Maker
-Web Page to create ATIS text when receiving a reques
+Web Page to create ATIS text when receiving a request

 # Approved features (options):